sgmurphy/wordpress-plugins/rate-my-post/readme.txt

 *Displays top rated posts on your website*

 Display top-rated posts on your website with the "Top Rated Posts" widget.
 You can specify the number of posts, minimum average rating, and vote count required.
-Additionally, enable featured images and visual ratings
+Additionally, enable featured images and visual ratings.

+[ratemypost-top-rated] - embeds the top-rated posts widget.

 = Why use Rate My Post? =